gladimdim/rust-vs-js/README.md

 **WHAT IS FASTER RENDERING 10000 DIVS FROM JSON**

-I decided to benchmark some real life examples from my app.

 Benchmark does following:

 * Fetches JSON file of size 7Mb (from disk cache)